Algebraic structures of Vassiliev invariants for knot families

 \paragraph{Algebraic independence.} As we have stated at the beginning of Section~\ref{sec:1-param}, there is only one algebraically independent Vassiliev invariant.
 All generic one-parametric Vassiliev invariants~\eqref{v-gen} are algebraically expressed through ${\cal V}^{{\cal K}_n}_2$.
 For example, the relation between ${\cal V}^{{\cal K}_n}_2$ and ${\cal V}^{{\cal K}_n}_3$ is

 with

-\paragraph{Complete invariant.} As we have discussed, the number of Vassiliev invariants always grows faster than the number of monomials inside a Vassiliev invariant.
+\paragraph{Complete invariant.} As we have discussed, the number of Vassiliev invariants always grows faster than the number of monomials inside Vassiliev invariant.
 Thus, at some high enough order, we are able to express all powers of a knot parameter $n$, and, in particular in a generic case, the parameter itself through the Vassiliev invariants.
 For example, in the non-degenerate case~\eqref{prim-gen-1-par}, the knot parameter is expressed through the Vassiliev invariant of order $\leq 4$, and in the degenerate case~\eqref{v2=0}, the $n$ parameter is expressed through the Vassiliev invariant of order $\leq 5$.
-Thus, in general, a complete invariant of a one-parametric knot family consists of one Vassiliev invariant.
+Thus, in general, complete invariant of one-parametric knot family consists of one Vassiliev invariant.
 Nevertheless, the existence of 1-parametric knot family having all coincident Vassiliev invariants is not excluded.
 If such a family exists, then the completeness conjecture of Vassiliev invariants from Section \ref{sec:VI-prop} is false.